Lamborghini Gallardo: Lamborghini Gallardo Spyder

 The convertible variant of the Gallardo, called the Gallardo Spyder, was unveiled at the Los Angeles Auto Show in January 2006.
 It was considered by the company to be an entirely new model, with the engine having a power output of 520 PS and a low-ratio six-speed manual transmission.
 The Spyder has a retractable soft-top.

 Lamborghini Gallardo Superleggera

 At the 2007 Geneva Auto Show, Lamborghini unveiled the Gallardo Superleggera.
 The name paid tribute to the construction style of the first Lamborghini production model, the 350 GT, designed and built by Carrozzeria Touring and its emphasis on weight reduction.
 The Superleggera is lighter than the base model by 100 kg due to the use of carbon fiber panels for the rear diffuser, undertray, the rearview-mirror housings, the interior door panels, the central tunnel, engine cover; titanium wheel nuts and carbon fibre sports seats.
 The engine power was uprated by 10 PS courtesy of an improved intake, exhaust and ECU for a total power output of 530 PS.
 The 6-speed E-Gear transmission was standard on US spec models with the 6-speed manual transmission offered as a no cost option.
-Production of the Superleggera amounted to 618 units worldwide.
+Production of the Superleggera was limited to 618 units worldwide.